Tannaka duality and stable infinity-categories: Introduction

 \begin{Definition} Let $\CCC$ be a stable presentable $\infty$-category.
 Let $\{C_{\alpha}\}_{\alpha \in A}$ be a small set of objects in $\CCC$.
 We say that $\{C_{\alpha}\}_{\alpha \in A}$ generates $\CCC$ as a stable presentable $\infty$-category if $\CCC$ is the smallest stable subcategory which contains $\{C_{\alpha}\}_{\alpha \in A}$ and is closed under small coproducts.

-Suppose that $\CCC^\otimes$ is a symmetric monoidal stable presentable $\infty$-category whose tensor product $\CCC\times \CCC\to \CCC$ preserves small colimits separately in each variable.
-We say that $\{C_{\alpha}\}_{\alpha \in A}$ generates $\CCC^\otimes$ as a symmetric monoidal stable presentable $\infty$-category if $\CCC$ is the smallest stable subcategory which contains the unit object and $\{C_{\alpha}\}_{\alpha \in A}$ and is closed under small coproducts and tensor product.
+Suppose that $\CCC^\otimes$ is a presentably symmetric monoidal stable $\infty$-category (cf. Definition~\ref{presentably}).
+We say that $\{C_{\alpha}\}_{\alpha \in A}$ generates $\CCC^\otimes$ as a symmetric monoidal stable presentable $\infty$-category if $\CCC$ is the smallest stable subcategory which contains the unit object and $\{C_{\alpha}\}_{\alpha \in A}$ and is closed under small coproducts and tensor products.
 (We remark that any stable $\infty$-category which has small coproducts admits all small colimits.) \end{Definition}